Helping a top 5 US payer provide analytical services to its internal and external customers

 A leading U.S. healthcare payer required the capability to provide analytical services to both internal and external customers.

-Atos Syntel was engaged to perform the following objectives:
+Atos was engaged to perform the following objectives:

 - Build a scalable, independent deployment service platform

-- Expose the analytical API to internal teams as well as external stakeholders
+- Expose the analytics API to internal teams as well as external stakeholders

 - Enable fast time to market for this new service line

-Atos Syntel worked with the client to understand their business areas and the purpose of the machine learning models in order to develop the architecture for development and deployment.
+Atos worked with the health insurer to understand its business areas and the purpose of the machine learning models, in order to develop the architecture for development and deployment.
 Atos was involved with: